Call of Duty MW2 Multiplayer is finally here, but there’s a lot that’s wrong with the game right now.

 What’s more, some players report pushing an enemy player, only to suddenly have a second opponent appear nearby and disrupt the fight.

-- Infinity Ward confirmed they have identified UX issues and bugs relevant to the feedback players have provided
+Infinity Ward confirmed it has identified UX issues and bugs relevant to the feedback players have provided, reporting that they will be a priority for the developer moving forward.

 Read More: Best Modern Warfare 2 Controller Settings